12 Best Isle of Wight motorhome campsites (and road trip tips)

 Chine Bay and Beach on Isle of Wight

 I’ll be honest, nearly all campsites on the Isle of Wight have some sort of facilities for kids, even if it’s just a playground.
-I’ve included some of the bigger holiday parks, but also some of the quieter sites which still have things for the kids to enjoy.
+I’ve included the larger holiday parks, but also some of the quieter sites which still have things for the kids to enjoy.

 Thorness Bay Holiday Park